mattkferguson/oci-analyzeImage-func-jsonDB/README.md

 ## Part 4: Build and Deploy Container Images

-**✅ Automated OCIR Setup:** Terraform has already created the OCIR repositories and generated all the necessary commands for you!
+**Automated OCIR Setup:** Terraform has already created the OCIR repositories and generated all the necessary commands for you!

 1.  **Get Container Build Commands:**